 Climate emergency: the evidence

-We establish the status of plant and fungal species in our most climate-threatened landscapes, such as the snow-beds of the Cairngorms National Park.
-This enables us to monitor changes as the environment heats up and their habitats shrink, and to identify focal areas for protection.
+We assess the status of plant and fungal species in climate-threatened landscapes, from snow-bed species in Scotland's Cairngorms National Park to the rhodendrons of the Himalayas.
+This enables us to monitor changes as the environment heats up and their habitats shrink, and to identify focal species and areas for protection.

 Sometimes the smallest plants are the most important.
 So-called ‘cryptogamic crusts’ of bryophytes and lichens account for a substantial proportion of carbon capture and more than 50% of terrestrial nitrogen fixation, and Scotland is a hotspot for these vulnerable species.
 Our cryptogam research includes long-term monitoring, field sampling, translocation experiments, and statistical modelling, to understand how climate change is affecting their ability to survive, grow, and reproduce.